PCwqyy/PCLib/ReadMe-EN.md

 - Finished `Element::QuerySelectorAll()`
 ## 25v17a
 - Add a new container `SyncedData`, which is used to create a data group that will automatically synchronize the data to each other.
 That means if you modified a variable in group, the other variables will also changed.
+## 25v17b
+- Change `SyncedData` into double-ended-tree.
+Now it can be destructed safely.

 <!--记得改徽章的版本！-->